Habtamu de Hoop: Early life and education

-Career
+Local politics and TV host

 De Hoop participated in the November 2017 municipal election in his municipality, Súdwest-Fryslân, being placed sixth on the party list of the Labour Party.
 He won a seat and was sworn in as councilor in January 2018 at age nineteen.
 His specializations included spatial planning and housing.
 De Hoop was also hired as a host of the educational children's show Het Klokhuis, which is broadcast on weekdays by Omroep NTR, in December 2017.
 Filming began in February of the following year and the first episode presented by De Hoop was televised in October.

 In addition, he was Matthijs van Nieuwkerk's sidekick in an episode of De Wereld Draait Door and he was a jury member of the 2018 edition of Op weg naar het Lagerhuis.
 De Hoop left Het Klokhuis in the summer of 2019.
 He was also involved in the youth think tank Coalitie-Y after a call by Prime Minister Mark Rutte in May 2020 for more input from younger people on government policy surrounding the COVID-19 pandemic.
 He was again part of the jury of Op weg naar het Lagerhuis in 2022, and he wrote the text for It grut Frysk diktee, a West Frisian dictation broadcast by Omrop Fryslân, that same year.
 The theme of De Hoop's text was sport.